dreamyang-liu/nlutils/nlutils_mini/README.md

 # nlutils
 This toolkit has the following features
 - Colorful logs based on logging and coloredlogs
-- ParameterWatcher, save all parameters to json files
+- ExperimentLogger, save all parameters to json files
 ## Requirements
-- matplotlib
 - coloredlogs
-- torch
 - numpy